 Use google to check for local options.
 Meditation workshops and classes are everywhere.
 Yoga studios, fitness and community centers, and health food stores are just of the few of the venues where people are learning to be more mindful.

-Try it at home.
+Try guided meditation at home.
 Many YouTube videos and apps introduce the basics—and more—of mindfulness meditation.
 Headspace, for example, offers progressive sessions and themed instruction for specific issues such as sleep, as well as bite-sized meditations for busy schedules.
 Check out our list of our favorite free and paid meditation resources on our website.

 By Emily Delzell